kaysalawu/azure-network-terraform/4-poc/sort/5-er-migration/README.md

 Let's login to the onprem router `HubSpokeS1-branch1-nva` and observe its dynamic routes.

 1. Login to virtual machine `HubSpokeS1-branch1-nva` via the serial console.
 2. Enter username and password
    - username = **azureuser**
    - password = **Password123**
 3. Enter the Cisco enable mode
 ```sh
 enable
 ```
-1. Display the routing table
+1. Display the routing table by typing `show ip route` and pressing the space bar to show the complete output.
 ```sh
 show ip route
 ```